Kubernetes on Proxmox: A Practical Guide

 • Continuous monitoring and optimization are essential: Integrate external monitoring tools with Proxmox for granular insights into cluster performance.
 Monitor resource usage, network health, and application behavior to address potential issues and ensure optimal scaling proactively.
 Manage your Kubernetes configurations as code for streamlined upgrades and maintenance.

-What is Kubernetes, and Why Run it on Proxmox?
+Why Run Kubernetes on Proxmox?

 Kubernetes is open-source software for automating the deployment, scaling, and management of containerized applications.
 Instead of manually managing individual containers, Kubernetes provides a resilient platform to run distributed systems.
 It handles the complexities of scheduling, networking, and storage, allowing you to focus on building and deploying your applications.
 Think of it as a sophisticated control plane for your containers, ensuring they run reliably and efficiently across a cluster of machines.